zacharycox-tamu/mcp-checkuptime/README.md

 # UptimeCheck MCP Server - Setup Guide
-A Model Context Protocol (MCP) server that provides network uptime checking tools for Claude Desktop.
+A Model Context Protocol (MCP) server that provides network uptime checking tools for Claude Desktop and Open WebUI.
+The server runs as both an MCP server and a standalone web API accessible on port 9000.

 ## Table of Contents
 - [Prerequisites Installation](#prerequisites-installation)